ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 ~~~~~~~~~~~~~~~~~
       info = [
         type : tstr,
-        kid : bstr,
         L : uint,
+        access_token: map
       ]
 ~~~~~~~~~~~~~~~~~
 where:

 * type is set to the constant text string "ACE-CoAP-DTLS-key-derivation",
-* kid is the key identifier, and
-* L is the size of the symmetric key in bytes.
+* L is the size of the symmetric key in bytes,
+* access_token is the decrypted access_token as transferred from the authorization server to the resource server.

+To ensure uniqueness of the derived shared secret, the authorization server SHOULD generate a sufficiently random kid value and include the claims `iat` and either `exp` or `exi` in the access token.

 ### DTLS Channel Setup Between C and RS {#psk-dtls-channel}